 Dear friends I hear the call of the Spirit of Christ to the church to “Clean out our closets and come to Him with no money to buy and eat; to buy wine and milk without money and without price.
 “Wherefore do you spend money for that which is not bread? and your labour for that which satisfieth not? hearken diligently unto me, and eat ye that which is good, and let your soul delight itself in fatness.”
 Isaiah 55: 1-3

-In other words the Spirit of the Lord says to come to Him that He may fill our closets with plenty so that we may be able to give to the spiritually poor among us.
-Come and become fattened not flattened but fattened with life to clothed a dying people among you.
-Come so that you can pull out of your closets raiment to clothed the naked.
+In other words, the Spirit of the Lord says to come to Him that He may fill our closets with plenty so that we may be able to give to the spiritually poor among us.
+Come and become fattened not flattened but fattened with life to clothe a dying people among you.
+Come so that you can pull out of your closets raiment to clothe the naked.

 We leave this thought to you from the Lord Jesus as was given to the Laodicean Church:

 Because thou sayest, I am rich, and increased with goods, and have need of nothing; and knowest not that thou art wretched, and miserable, and poor, and blind, and naked: I counsel thee to buy of me gold tried in the fire, that thou mayest be rich; and white raiment, that thou mayest be clothed and that the shame of thy nakedness do not appear; and anoint thine eyes with eye-salve, that thou mayest see.

 As many as I love, I rebuke and chasten: be zealous therefore, and repent.
 Revelation 3: 17-19